clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_starttime : [Y,M,D,H,M,S]

-  Start time and date, in UTC,  of the event.
+  Start date and time, in UTC,  of the event.
 The format is *[year,month,day,hour, minute, second]*.
   By default, local time will be used.

 .. attribute:: kml_timezone : integer

-  Time zone offset, in hours, from UTC.
+  Time zone offset, in hours, of the event from UTC.
 For example, the offset for Chile is +3 hours, whereas the offset for Japan is -9 hours.
 Default : no time zone offset.

 .. attribute:: kml_index_fname : string